Bridges to Bluffs

 1:30- Race Awards

-The point-to-point downriver swim in the Tennessee River will start 6.2 miles upstream of the finish line.
+The point-to-point downriver swim in the Tennessee River will start 10km (6.2 miles) upstream of the finish line.
 The start is an 8-foot jump from the Star of Knoxville riverboat near Suttree Landing Park.
 Swimmers are individually released to enter the water every 5-10 seconds, starting with Swimmer #1.
-Swimmers immediately meet their pilot and continue downriver on the LEFT (South) side of the river.
+Swimmers immediately swim to meet their pilot and continue downriver on the LEFT (South) side of the river.

 • Any assistance renderred during the swim will result in disqualification if forward progress is made.
 Swimmers are permitted to use their pilots or boats for aid, as long as no forward progress is made.